Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 See the box-build project sources that are on the Git Server: git.server.com/box-build.git
 - Edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
 Remember to HTML-encode non-alphanumeric characters.

-**Note:** Before running a command, make sure that all of the files in the project contain Unix style line endings.
+Before running a command, make sure that all of the files in the project contain Unix style line endings.

 - Open Cygwin and change the directory to the project folder.
 - Execute the following: `export ISO_URL= #`

-**Note:** The value for `#` must point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).
+ The value for `#` must point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).
 For example: `C:\\centos-image.iso`

 The ISO image must be the **DVD** version.
 You can find it here: [ISO Image](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1804.iso)